mbaumer/us_hep_funding/docs/_states/FL.md

 <a name="FL-25"></a>
 [Back to top](#top)
 ## FL-25 -- Rep. Mario Diaz-Balart (R)
+### Committees
+Mario Diaz-Balart is the #10 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016